liubin/docs.hyper.sh-hyperform/01-GettingStarted/03-first-project/01-init-project.md

 - **Note:**
   - The following operations are all executed under the project directory.
   - Hyperform will take the basename of current directory as the project name.
-    - So if there are two directories in different paths but with the same basename, hyperform will recognize them as the same project.
+    - So if there are two directories in different paths but with the same basename, Hyperform will recognize them as the same project.

 ## Init project